 - is published in a form that makes it easy to manipulate in software like mobile apps.

-A list of bus stops, details of train timetables or information about healthcare providers in your area are all considered examples of open data.
+A list of bus stops, details of train timetables or information about healthcare providers in your area are examples of open data.

 When the data is structured in a certain way, enabling it to be combined with other data to create something new, it becomes known as linked data.
 For example, combining a list of bus stops with postcode data to create a map of bus stops near your home.